Resources for Miami Student Veterans

 Miami Veterans Legacy Scholarship:

 Available for undergraduate tuition expenses for U.S. Military Veterans and lineal descendants of Miami Alumni (parents or grandparents) who have served honorably in the U.S. Military.
 Students are eligible during their initial enrollment period at any of the Miami Regional facilities at an enrollment level of 6 credit hours or more per semester.
-Learn more and download the scholarship application from the MUH Financial Aid website.
+Find additional information about regional campus scholarships and financial aid here:

 The Student Financial Aid Office (in Oxford) has links to applications and provides relevant enrollment, payment, and general benefit information for you and your family.